gbevin/SendMIDI/README.md

-  clock bpm            Send 2 beats of MIDI Timing Clock for a BPM (1-999) spp   beats          Send Song Position Pointer with beat (0-16383) ss    number         Send Song Select with song number (0-127) syx   length,bytes   Send SysEx with a series bytes of the declared length mpe   zone,range     Send MPE Configuration for zone (1-2) with range (0-15) --                   Read commands from standard input until it's closed
+  clock bpm            Send 2 beats of MIDI Timing Clock for a BPM (1-999) spp   beats          Send Song Position Pointer with beat (0-16383) ss    number         Send Song Select with song number (0-127) syx   length bytes   Send SysEx with a series bytes of the declared length mpe   zone range     Send MPE Configuration for zone (1-2) with range (0-15) --                   Read commands from standard input until it's closed
 ```